 Tony Blair wanted Vladimir Putin to be at international ‘top table’

-Newly released files show officials warned that despite ‘warm rhetoric’ the Russian leader maintained Cold War levels of spying against UK.

-Tony Blair argued that Vladimir Putin should be given a seat at the international “top table” despite deep misgivings among officials about the new Russian president, according to newly released official files.
+Tony Blair argued that Vladimir Putin should be given a seat at the international “top table” in the early 2000s despite concerns from officials, according to newly released official files.

-Papers released to the National Archives in Kew, west London, show Mr Blair, as prime minister, believed the former KGB man was at heart a “Russian patriot” and that it was important to encourage him to adopt western values.
+Papers released to the National Archives in Kew, west London, show the former prime minister believed the former KGB man was a “Russian patriot” at heart and it was important to encourage him to adopt western values.

-But behind the scenes officials feared he represented a return to old Cold War attitudes and questioned whether he could be trusted.
+However, officials feared he represented a return to old Cold War attitudes and had misgivings about whether he could be trusted.

-An internal No 10 briefing note from January 2001 – barely a year after Mr Putin assumed power – entitled “Putin’s progress” highlighted the concerns, including a resurgence in Russian espionage activities.
+An internal No 10 briefing note from January 2001 entitled “Putin’s progress” highlighted the concerns, including a resurgence in Russian espionage activities.

+“The prime minister described him as a Russian patriot, acutely aware that Russia had lost its respect in the world.
+To describe him as a Russian de Gaulle would be misleading, but he had a similar mindset,” the note of the meeting said.

+“He [Mr Blair] understood that Putin had a low approval rating in the US.
+But he thought it was better to allow Putin a position on the top table and encourage Putin to reach for Western attitudes as well as the Western economic model.”

 The document lists a series of assurances given by Mr Putin to Mr Blair during their meetings at various international summits, which turned out to be false.